Sending and Receiving Bitcoin

 Using a Block Explorer

-Many block explorers exist that allow a user to cross reference their specific transaction with Bitcoin’s blockchain in order to see whether it has been confirmed and included in the latest block.
+Many block explorers exist that allow a user to query their specific transaction against Bitcoin’s blockchain in order to see whether it has been confirmed and included in a block.
+Once a transaction is included in a block, it has one confirmation.
+Each subsequent block adds another confirmation to the transaction, and a transaction is generally considered immutable after six confirmations.

-Blockstream's Block Explorer is a popular example.
-You can input a transaction ID or bitcoin address and it will populate any transactions associated with your entry.
+Blockstream's Block Explorer is a popular block explorer.
+You can input a transaction ID, Bitcoin address, or block height and it will populate any transactions associated with your entry.
+In order to preserve your privacy, it is best to avoid querying your own Bitcoin addresses.

 Some wallets and most exchanges will include a link to a block explorer in your account history.
 Click on the transaction link and you will be able to see your transaction’s status on the blockchain.